parker178912/solc-compile-select-inFolder/README.md

-# solc-select
+# solc-select&compile-inFolder
-A tool to quickly switch between Solidity compiler versions.
+A tool to automatic detect solidity pragrama version, switch Solidity compiler versions and do compile for all .sol file in a folder.

-The tool is split into two CLI utilities:
+The tool is combine by two CLI utilities:
 - `solc-select`: manages installing and setting different `solc` compiler versions
 - `solc`: wrapper around `solc` which picks the right version according to what was set via `solc-select`